Search

 Query Re-Ranking allows you to run an initial query(A) for matching documents and then re-rank the top N documents re-scoring them based on a second query (B).

-Since the more costly ranking from query B is only applied to the top N documents it will have less impact on performance then just using the complex query B by itself – the trade off is that documents which score very low using the simple query A may not be considered during the re-ranking phase, even if they would score very highly using query B. Solr Wiki
+Since the more costly ranking from query B is only applied to the top N documents it will have less impact on performance than just using the complex query B by itself – the trade-off is that documents which score very low using the simple query A may not be considered during the re-ranking phase, even if they would score very highly using query B. Solr Wiki

 • Features are extracted from the document

-• Score is calculated evaluating the model against the extracted feature vector
+• The score is calculated by evaluating the model against the extracted feature vector

 • Final search results are reranked according to the new score